xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges30.md

 collection operations `first()` and `last()`, which were internally based on data from cap constraints.

-As cap constraints have been removed in ArangoDB 3.0 it is not possible to create an index of type "cap" with a collection's `ensureIndex()` function.
+As cap constraints have been removed in AvocadoDB 3.0 it is not possible to create an index of type "cap" with a collection's `ensureIndex()` function.
 The dedicated function `ensureCapConstraint()` has also been removed from the collection API.